PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-13 18:59:36
+Last updated: 2024-04-13 19:00:42
-Random Quote: In the end, love is a good reason for everything to fall apart. - Tokyo
+Random Quote: Being alone like that shows you what kind of a person you are. - Maura Franklin